Avoid Fair Housing Pitfalls as a Texas Landlord

 If you want a practical starting point, tighten these areas first:

-• Written rental criteria + consistent application
+• Written rental criteria and consistent application

 • Consistent advertising language